ocean0yohsuke/deepcontrol/README.md

     > sink2 $ Right [Just 1]
     [Just (Right 1)]

-So within these monads, deep level(layered) bind functions can be made.
+So within these monads, deep-level bind functions can be made.

 #### Level-2